kivy/kivy/doc/sources/gsoc.rst

 * Read our contribution guidelines.
 * Make a contribution!
 Kivy would like to see how you engage with the development process.
-Take a look at the issue tracker for a Kivy project that interest you and submit a Pull Request.
+Take a look at the issue tracker for a Kivy project that interests you and submit a Pull Request.
 It can be a simple bug or a documentation change.
 We are looking to get a feel for how you work, not evaluating your capabilities.
 Don't worry about trying to pick something to impress us.